the-modem-distro/pinephone_modem_sdk/README.md

 * System images:
 	* Three images available: root_fs, root_fs_full and recovery_fs
         * root_fs: Default system image.
 Includes a minimal root filesystem and one application replacing the entire Qualcomm / Quectel stack.
 Some functions are not yet functional
-        * root_fs_full: Rootfs with all Qualcomm and Quectel blobs.
-Takes the fun out of it
         * recovery_fs: Minimal bootable image to be flashed into the recovery MTD partitions to retrieve logs and make changes to the root image

 Next steps:
  1. Implement the AT commands we actually use (QDAI et al)